maria/foregit/doc/foregit.md

    - Command `hammer push`
    - Options: resources list

+If you want to update or delete a resource, you just have to:
+   - for **update** - edit the resource file in the Git directory, and save the file,
+   - for **delete** - run the `git rm <file_or_directory` command.

+And then run the `hammer push` command.
+It will detect the change type and it will call the correct action on the resource, with the updated attributes.

 #### Create a new Foreman resource

 There are two ways of creating a new resource in the Foreman instance, which will be also synced in the Git repository